jgperrin/net.jgp.books.spark.ch04/README.md

     spark-submit --class net.jgp.books.spark.ch04.lab200_transformation_and_action.TransformationAndActionScalaApp target/scala-2.12/SparkInAction2-Chapter04-assembly-1.0.0.jar

-Notes:
+## News
+ 1. [2020-06-07] Updated the pom.xml to support Apache Spark v3.1.2.
+ 1. [2020-06-07] As we celebrate the first anniversary of Spark in Action, 2nd edition is the best-rated Apache Spark book on [Amazon](https://amzn.to/2TPnmOv).

+## Notes
  1. [Java] Due to renaming the packages to match more closely Java standards, this project is not in sync with the book's MEAP prior to v10 (published in April 2019).
- 2. [Scala, Python] As of MEAP v14, we have introduced Scala and Python examples (published in October 2019).
+ 1. [Scala, Python] As of MEAP v14, we have introduced Scala and Python examples (published in October 2019).
- 3. With Spark v3.0.0 preview 2, the number of iterations in lab \#200 went from 60 to 10.
+ 1. With Spark v3.0.0 preview 2, the number of iterations in lab \#200 went from 60 to 10.
+ 1. The master branch contains the last version of the code running against the latest supported version of Apache Spark.
+Look in specifics branches for specific versions.

 ---

 Follow me on Twitter to get updates about the book and Apache Spark: [@jgperrin](https://twitter.com/jgperrin).
 Join the book's community on [Facebook](https://www.facebook.com/SparkInAction/) or in [Manning's Live Book site](https://livebook.manning.com/book/spark-in-action-second-edition/about-this-book/?a_aid=jgp).